Clive King: Stig of the Dump

 Stig of the Dump (1963), illustrated by Edward Ardizzone, follows the adventures of a boy who discovers a Stone-Age cave-dweller living at the bottom of a disused chalk pit in Kent that has been used as an unofficial rubbish dump.
 The concept does not explicitly involve any of the common fantasy devices such as timeslip or magic.
 The book has been reprinted many times and has been adapted for television twice.

 The 22 Letters

 The 22 Letters (1966), illustrated by Richard Kennedy, was the 250th title published by Puffin Books.
-Set in the eastern Mediterranean world of the 15th century BC, the story follows the adventures of the three sons of a Phoenician master builder through three loosely linked stories in which they travel to Egypt (Sinai), to the court of King Minos (Crete) and to Ugarit.
-They return and save their city from invasion with the help of the three inventions they find or discover: celestial navigation, horsemanship and alphabetic writing.
+Set in the eastern Mediterranean world of the 15th century BC, the story follows the adventures of the three sons of a Phoenician master builder through three loosely linked stories in which they travel to the Sinai Peninsula, to the court of King Minos in Crete and to Ugarit.
+They return and save their city from invasion with the help of the three inventions they have found: celestial navigation, horsemanship and alphabetic writing.
 In its time The 22 Letters was considered, at over 300 pages, to be very long for a children's book, although its scholarship and scope were admired.